CrescendoMeow/leisure_reading/cmjesl/README.md

 ## CrescendoMeow's Journal of English as a Second Language (CMJESL)

-The files under this folder record the random pieces in my ESL life.
-Some pieces are tech/academia-related; others are appliable for general audience.
+The files here contain the random pieces in my ESL life.
+Some pieces are tech/academia-related, others are appliable for general audience.

 Inspired by the naming philosophy of academic journals,
 - `cmjesl_vol_20xx.md` stores the pieces in the corresponding year.
 - `cmjesl_vol_sp_yyyy.md` curates the special topics.